-Course Title Level 2 Health Level 2 History Level 2 Hospitality Entry 14 credits at Level 1 Physical Education or Level 1 Health or HELA approval.
-Successful completion of Level 1 History, or HELA approval.
-(Note: History does require some confidence with reading and writing in order to be successful.
-Priority will be given to students that have gained 14 credits in Level 1 Hospitality, or at the discretion of the HELA.
-Qualification NCEA Level 2 NCEA Level 2 NCEA Level 2 Assessment By Achievement Standards 15 credits internally assessed 5 credits externally assessed By Achievement Standards 14 credits internally assessed 9 credits externally assessed By Unit standards • 24 credits Content Analyse an adolescent health issue Evaluate factors that influence people's ability to manage change Take action to enhance an aspect of people's wellbeing within the school or wider community Analyse issues related to sexuality and gender to develop strategies for addressing the issues The first half of the course is spent researching and writing about topics relating to New Zealand History.
+Course Title Level 2 History Level 2 Hospitality Academy Level 2 Media Studies Entry Successful completion 14 credits of Level 1 History, or HoD approval.
+(Note: History does require some confidence with reading and writing in order to be successful).
+Priority will be given to students that have gained 14 credits in Level 1 Hospitality, or at the discretion of the HoD.
+Students must have a sound understanding of English and good results in this subject.
+Qualification NCEA Level 2 NCEA Level 2 NZ Certificate in Hospitality Level 2 NCEA Level 2 Assessment By Achievement Standards • 14 credits internally assessed • 9 credits externally assessed By Unit standards • 24 credits • Café Practicals By Achievement Standards 19 credits internally assessed 4 credits externally assessed Content The first half of the course is spent researching and writing about topics relating to New Zealand History.
 Each student chooses a topic reflective of their own interests.
-The second half of the course explores the history events of surrounding civil rights in America.
+The second half of the course explores the events surrounding a broader historical topic (tbc).
 Assessments focus on developing the following skills: Using research methods to find useful information about topics Presenting that research in written form Interpreting evidence to help us understand historical topics Understanding how different people view events differently Understanding the causes and consequences of a key event Students will work with industry based standards from workbooks designed by Service IQ.
-There will be written and practical assessments to show competency in the following skills in a workplace setting: Food Safety and Hygiene Care and use of knives Prepare and cook food by grilling Prepare & present salads for service Prepare & present basic sandwiches Cook food by baking International cooking Barista Students will be required to do shifts in cafe Contact Mr B. Alison Ms A. Bosch Miss K. Meachin
+There will be written and practical assessments to show competency in the following skills in a workplace setting: • Food Safety and Hygiene • Care and use of knives • Prepare and cook food by grilling • Prepare & present salads for service • Prepare fruit & vegetables • Prepare & present basic sandwiches • Cook food by baking • International cooking • Barista Students will be required to do shifts in cafe The course involves the design and production of a media product (short film or radio show) through the study of genre, for a target audience.
+Students analyse media texts and write a media portfolio.
+Demonstrate understanding of an ethical issue in the media Demonstrate understanding of representation in the media Demonstrate understanding of the relationship between a media product and its audience Produce a design and plan for a developed media product, using a range of conventions Write developed media text for a specific target audience Develop a media product from a design and plan a range of media conventions Contact Ms A. Bosch Miss K. Meachin Mrs T. Christie